Barry Smith (ontologist): Geospatial ontology

+Biomedical ontology

 Since 2000, much of Smith's research has been centered on the application of ontology in biomedical informatics, where he has worked on a variety of projects relating to biomedical terminologies and electronic health records.
-He is a founding Coordinating Editor of the OBO Foundry and has served as a member of the Scientific Advisory Board of the Gene Ontology (GO) Consortium and of the Ontology for Biomedical Investigations (OBI).
+He is a founding coordinating editor of the OBO Foundry, and has served as a member of the Scientific Advisory Board of the Gene Ontology (GO) Consortium and of the Ontology for Biomedical Investigations (OBI).
 He contributes to the development of a number of biological and biomedical ontologies, including the Protein Ontology, the Plant Ontology, and others.
 Between 2005 and 2015 he was a co-PI of the NIH National Center for Biomedical Ontology, where he was responsible especially for dissemination of ontology best practices and for providing training opportunities for biomedical ontologists.
 Between 2013 and 2018 he served as ontology lead on the NIAID ImmPort project.